 The Kelly Kettle originated in the 1890s in a small fishing town of Ireland by a man named Patrick Kelly, who was the great grandfather of the current Co.
 Directors of the company.
 By the 1950s, the Kelly Kettle had grown in popularity throughout Ireland.

-Fisherman especially enjoyed the kettle because they could produce boiling water on extremely windy days.
+Fisherman especially enjoyed the kettle because they could produce boiling water on extremely windy days when you need to use the best windproof lighter, just like a portable camping power supply can provide you with more then enough power on your camping trip.
 As demand for the kettles grew, the family decided it was time to diversify the designs, create different sizes, and start spreading their kettle internationally.

 As of 2017, you can buy a Green Whistle to replace the Orange Stopper.
 However, this has yet become standard.